ADORSYS-GIS/openstack/docs/netplan_doc.md

-If you see zero packet loss, all the 5 packet were transmitted and 5 packet received, then it means that the DNS (domain name system) is able to resolve domain-name to IP address thus you are connected to the internet.
+If you see zero packet loss, all the 5 packet were transmitted and 5 packet received, then it means that the DNS (domain name system) is able to resolve domain-name to IP address and you are connected to the internet.

 ## Configuring Network Interfaces Manually